NihanPol/DM_IGM/README.md

 # FRB Redshift Estimator

 Our code can be run in one of two ways: from the command line and from directly within python (compatible with versions 2/3).
+The code also needs the NE2001 code (found [here](https://www.nrl.navy.mil/rsd/RORF/ne2001/)) to be installed before the program can be executed.

 ## Command Line